 Don’t touch while strolling through the toxic plant garden.
 And the medicinal plant garden offers an education as well.
 Find even more gardens to discover during your visit.

 Located at 4101 Sherbrooke St. E. in Montreal’s Maisonneuve Park.
 Open most days from 9 a.m. to 6 p.m. with seasonal hours.
 Adult admission is $20.50 CAN with discounts for seniors, students, and kids.
-Get more information online at http://m.espacepourlavie.ca/en/botanical-garden.
+More information and details can be found online.

 What’s better than smelling roses?
 Smelling roses and chocolate at the same time.
 Catch a hint of chocolate wafting through the entire town of Hershey, Pennsylvania, when you visit the charming chocolate-inspired rose garden at Hershey Gardens.